tudorneagu/tudorneagu/README.md

 This unique combination of skills provides me with a fresh perspective on **problem-solving**, **planning**, and **building efficient digital solutions**.
 I leverage my experience in managing large projects and my technical knowledge to deliver results that are both practical and innovative.

+## 🛠️ **Projects I've Worked On**

+- **Omazon**: Developed a full-fledged e-commerce platform, implementing secure authentication and scalable architecture using Node.js and Prisma.
+- **Ocoffee**: Designed and deployed a responsive website with EJS, ensuring a seamless experience across devices.
+- **Weeklicious** – Created a meal-planner (React front, Node.js/Express back), Docker-containerised and auto-deployed via GitHub Actions to a Hostinger VPS.
+- **IACrea** – Drove the UI re-organisation and new design of the subscriber portal: rebuilt the interface in Next.js/TypeScript with multilingual support, Redux Toolkit state and REST API integration.
+---

+## 📚 **Currently Learning**

+ - **Python** – still trying to teach the snake to make coffee
+ - **React Native** – because my JavaScript deserves a vacation on mobile

+---

+## 🌟 **What I'm Passionate About**

+- Solving real-world problems with well-thought-out web applications
+- Learning new technologies and best practices to improve my work
+- Collaborating with teams to build innovative, user-friendly products

+---

 ## 💻 **Technical Skills**

 - **Front-end**: